 Located near the village of Milton in the burgh of Dumbarton, Scotland, exists a bridge that for some reason or another, has been attracting suicidal dogs since the early 60s.
-At a rate of around one a month, dogs have been regularly leaping from the bridge; an estimated 600 have been reported jumping.

 Even more strange are the circumstances behind these incidents of kamikaze canines.
 Not only have they been plummeting to their deaths from the bridge, but many have witnessed the dogs actually climbing the parapet wall before making the jump.
 Even stranger are the reports of dogs surviving their brush with death, only to return to the bridge for a second attempt.